 Have you ever wondered why the spaces in your home don’t flow?
 Or why stepping from your kitchen into your living room gives you a jarring sensation?
-I’m here to share 5 reasons why your home decor does not look cohesive…
+If you home decor is not cohesive your home will never feel “right” or finished.

 You Do Not Have a Whole House Color Palette

 image via Niche Interiors

 A whole home color palette is essential to creating a cohesive look.
 Without this defined color palette, your rooms will not flow and your entire home will feel disjointed.
 Of course, this is most important when your house has an open floor plan but even behind closed doors, a sudden change in color can also be quite jarring.